LK-Test-Solutions/OpenTDK/README.md

 # OpenTDK

 The `Open Tool Development Kit` provides packages and classes for easy implementation of java tools or applications.
 Developers don't need to take care about implementing code for the handling of data souces.
-Once a data source is required within an application it can be connected to the application by one of the following concepts:
+Once a data source is required within an application it can be connected to the application by one of the concepts, provided by OpenTDK.
+These data sources can be configuration files, result sets of DB requests, Webservice responses (JSON, XML, YAML) and several more.
+The OpenTDK project includes the following packages:

 ## Base Application
 The package `org.opentdk.api.application` is used to implement base classes that can be inherited by the classes created for a new non-GUI java applications.
 In the current stage there is only a dispatcher class `EBaseSettings` that shows how to setup application settings that will be connected to a XML structure.